harvardinformatics/informatics-website/templates/resources_template.md

 The FAS Informatics Group creates resources for bioinformatics analysis in the form of tutorials, walkthroughs, and both online and in-person workshops.
 We have also compiled links to other online resources.

+## Terms

+[Here's](terms.md) some helpful terminology that we use throughout our trainings.
+Let us know if there is something we should add!

 ## Current workshops

 Below is a list of all current workshops the Informatics Group runs.
 Workshop files may be temporarily unavailable as we update them during ongoing sessions.